RNDpacman/blockchain_dns_system/README.md

 docker-compose up -d
 ```

-Wait a while for the blockchain data to download.
+Wait a while for the blockchain data to download and try it.

-And try it

 Alfis DNS:
 ```